aip956/FrontEnd_JS_NumberGuess/README.md

 - Guess input / See results: I added DOM element variables in my JS that would either grab input or inject the values into the HTML and therefore be viewable.
 For example,
     - const guessInput = document.getElementById("guess"); </br>
     </br>
-    - I added aria attributes to support the screen reader
+    - I added aria atributes to support the screen reader -aria-live attributes to the dynamic content

 - As I was trying to implement the event listener and DOM manipulation was not proceeding as I had hoped.
 I contacted my former classmate who loves to make games, to get insight and unstick.
 We also brainstormed on the usability (guess history), and player "hints" (future feature to color-code the results).